HHS-AHRQ/MEPS/README.md

  * [R](R) <br>
  * [SAS](SAS) <br>
  * [Stata](Stata) <br>

+## MEPS Workshops

+The Agency for Healthcare Research and Quality (AHRQ) conducts several workshops throughout the year.
+These workshops provide extended knowledge about MEPS data, practical information about usage of MEPS public use data files and an opportunity to construct analytic files with the assistance of AHRQ staff.
+The workshops are designed for health services researchers who have a background or interest in using national health surveys.
+For questions regarding MEPS Workshop, please contact Anita Soni at [WorkshopInfo@ahrq.hhs.gov](mailto:WorkshopInfo@ahrq.hhs.gov).

+The agenda and presentation slides for the <b>MEPS Spring Workshop (April 24, 2017)</b> are available in the [Workshop](Workshop) folder.
+Programming exercises presented during the workshop are located in the [R](R), [SAS](SAS), and [Stata](Stata) folders.

+[Click here](https://meps.ahrq.gov/about_meps/workshops_events.jsp) for information on upcoming Workhops.

 ## Survey Background
 The Medical Expenditure Panel Survey, which began in 1996, is a set of large-scale surveys of families and individuals, their medical providers (doctors, hospitals, pharmacies, etc.), and employers across the United States.
 The <b>MEPS Household Component (MEPS-HC)</b> survey collects information from families and individuals pertaining to medical expenditures, conditions, and events; demographics (e.g., age, ethnicity, and income); health insurance coverage; access to care; health status; and jobs held.
 Each surveyed household is interviewed five times (rounds) over a two-year period: